-The authors have made their best endeavours to ensure the accuracy and reliability of the data presented herein, however neither they, the countries sponsoring the research, nor the IEA or the 4E TCP or its member countries make warranties as to the accuracy of data herein, nor accept any liability for any action taken or decision made based on the contents of this report.
+The authors have made their best endeavours to ensure the accuracy and reliability of the data presented herein, however neither they, the countries sponsoring the research, nor the IEA or the 4E TCP make warranties as to the accuracy of data herein, nor accept any liability for any action taken or decision made based on the contents of this report.
 The 4E TCP is organised under the auspices of the International Energy Agency (IEA) but is functionally and legally autonomous.
-Views, findings and publications of the 4E TCP and the SSLC Platform do not necessarily represent the views or policies of the IEA Secretariat or its individual member countries.
+Views, findings and publications of the 4E TCP do not necessarily represent the views or policies of the IEA Secretariat or its individual member countries.